aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part1.md

 ## Hands-on creating VPCs using Terraform

-IN your Cloud9 IDE terminal change directory to:
+In your Cloud9 IDE terminal change directory to:

 ```bash
 cd ~/environment/tfekscode/primer/tflab1